menvuthy/Vuthy/_posts/2020-08-28-forest-cover-cambo.md

 {% include gallery id="gallery2" layout="half" caption="Figure 3: Forest cover loss in the period 2000-2019. (a) Cambodia overview. (b) Area around Tonle Sap Lake. (c) Techo Sen Reussey Treb Park. (d) Khnang Psa mountainous area." %}

+### Forest Cover Gain

+Figure 3 shows the image of forest gain between 2000 and 2012 of the whole Cambodia and Northeastern Tonle Sap Lake area.

+{% include gallery id="gallery3" caption="Figure 4: Forest Gain 2000-2012. (a) Cambodia. (b) Northeastern Tonle Sap Lake area." %}

 ## Yearly Forest Cover and Loss in Cambodia

 Forest loss was defined as a stand-replacement disturbance or the complete removal of tree cover canopy at the Landsat pixel scale (2).
 The yearly forest cover and loss are shown in figures below (Figure 4):
+{: style="text-align: justify;"}

-{% include gallery id="gallery3" caption="Figure 4: Yearly forest cover and loss estimated for Cambodia." %}
+{% include gallery id="gallery4" caption="Figure 5: Yearly forest cover and loss estimated for Cambodia." %}

 The forest cover area was calculated by summing all forest pixels within the boundary of Cambodia in 2019, while forest cover loss was calculated based on provided script in Google Earth Engine.
+{: style="text-align: justify;"}

 ## Reference
 1. Foley, Jonathan A., et al. "Global consequences of land use." science 309.5734 (2005): 570-574.